 Via della Lungara Rome

-The Via della Lungara has been known under several different names through the years.
+The Via della Lungara has been known under several different names throughout the years.
 It started out as the Sub Janiculensis (or Sub Jano), thanks to its location at the foot of the Janiculum Hill, but the pilgrims who followed the road towards the Vatican soon started calling it the Via Sancta (Holy Road).

 Construction of the road was ordered by Pope Alessandro VI Borgia and completed under hi successor Giulio II Della Rovere.
 The intention was to keep the road parallel to the Via Giulia across the Tiber.
 For a short while it was even called the Via Julia until it got its final name of Via della Lungara.